iwytsang/Credit_Risk_Analysis/README.md

 The balanced accuracy score is 0.545.
 That means from all predictions (both positive and negative), we have predicted 54.5% of them correctly.
 From the imbalanced classification report, we can see the precision is a total of 0.99 and recall of 0.40.
-With the precision at 0.99 percent, it means from all the positive predictions, 99% are actually positive.
+With the precision at 0.99 percent, it means from the true positive and false positives, 99% are actually true positive.
-With the recall at 0.40 it means that 40% of the positive classes were predicted correctly.
+With the recall at 0.40 it means that 40% of the true positives out of the true positives and false negatives were predicted correctly.

 ![image](https://user-images.githubusercontent.com/108503112/212449326-e14439fc-c6c0-4aad-a8e5-cf2a67db903e.png)